 Another principle of the Reggio approach stresses that "the environment is the third teacher" - the learning environment is carefully constructed in a way that is conducive for children to learn, but the children are encouraged to use and interpret the environment in a way that makes sense to them.
 A spacious and beautiful farm makes a wonderful third teacher.

-For all of these reasons and more we have drawn quite extensively from the Reggio Emilia approach to early childhood education in the creation and functioning of our preschool.
+For these reasons and more we have drawn quite extensively from the Reggio Emilia approach to early childhood education in the creation and functioning of our preschool.

 Our objectives are as follows: